uluwatubali/2017_study_prj/Algorithm/Chap08_Mergesort.md

 # Mergesort
 Idea: Merge 2 ordered list, A[] and B[] to C[]
+1. Top-down:divide-and-conquer
+2. Bottom-up: combined and
+3. Time = Nln(N)

-Sequential access: it would be efficient on some architecture Insensitive to input (Quicksort is slow with ordered list)
+4. Sequential access: it would be efficient on some architecture
+5. Insensitive to input (Quicksort is slow with ordered list)

 ```
 void mergeAB(Item A[], Item B[], Item c[], M, N){